serkanh/sre-bot/README.md

     - `utils.py`: Utility functions.
   - `__init__.py`: Package initialization file.
   - `requirements.txt`: Python dependencies for the agent application.
+- `slack_bot/`
+  - `main.py`: The main Slack bot implementation.
+  - `requirements.txt`: Python dependencies for the Slack bot.
+  - `Dockerfile`: Instructions for building the Slack bot container.
+  - `.env`: Configuration for the Slack bot (not tracked in version control).
 - `docker-compose.yml`: Docker Compose configuration for running services.
 - `Dockerfile`: Instructions for building the Docker image.
 - `pyproject.toml`: Configuration for Ruff (linting/formatting) and other potential Python tools.